opiuman/rhythm/ReadMe.md

 **Rhythm: Utility**
 ------------------------------------------
-1. urlshortener.go :  short the url by calling the bitly service.
+1. urlshort.go :  short the url by calling the bitly service.

 2. rabbitrun.go : persist rabbitmq message to mongodb.